AluisioASG/ottermap/README.md

 Now that we're all set, let's build the map proper.
 Run

-    npm start
+    npm run build

 and once it finishes, fire up a web server into the `build` directory.
-Ta-da!
+Alternatively, `npm start` will start a server at port 8080 with live-reloading enabled.

 You can also pass options to Webpack separating them with a `--`, for example:

-    npm start -- --watch  # watch for and rebuild on changes npm start -- -p  # production/optimization mode
+    npm build -- --watch  # watch for and rebuild on changes npm build -- -p  # production/optimization mode

 [OTT]:               http://forums.xkcd.com/viewtopic.php?t=101043